Feast: Our Awesome Destiny (1993)

 Ecclesiastes 3:9-11 What profit has the worker from that in which he labors?
 I have seen the God-given task with which the sons of men are to be occupied.
 He has made everything beautiful in its time.
 Also He has put eternity in their hearts . . .

 In other words, there is a desire in everybody to know what is going to happen.
 It is a natural thing for people to be interested in prophecy.
-Everybody yearns to know what is just around the corner, just a little bit out of view.
+Everybody yearns to know what is just around the corner, what is just a little bit out of view.
 Many people want to know just what is going to happen regarding the things that can be seen, such as Bosnia, Croatia, and Serbia.
 Where is this going to end?
-People are wondering if it will trigger the Third World War, like they did in the First World War.
+People are wondering if it will trigger the Third World War, like events in that area did in the First World War.

 People wonder what is the end of the events happening in South Africa.
 Are we going to see that whole nation erupt in flames?
 Is all the white population going to be wiped out down there, just overrun by the black population?
 What is going to happen there?
 Is Japan going to rise and again overrun the islands of the Pacific, and find a beachhead into Australia, which they have had their eyes upon for a very long time?
 There is room for expansion down there.

-Is Germany going to once again launch a thrust to the East, and try to take Poland?
-Will they try to go into Russia and do something that they have tried in the past?
+Is Germany going to once again launch a thrust to the East and try to take Poland?
+Will they try to go into Russia and do something that they have tried several times in the past?
 Are they going to try to make a Rapallo-like treaty?
 Germany has, historically, done this.
-Before they attack, they made a treaty with Russia to try and tie Russia’s hand, while they try to work out some scheme in Eastern Europe.
+Before they attack, they made a treaty with Russia to try and tie Russia’s hand while they try to work out some scheme in Eastern Europe.

 People want to know these things.
 It is natural.